tribblix/build/patches/openjdk25/README.txt

 'product-images', as 'all' tries to build a static image which doesn't work.

+Cleanup: remove libjvm_dtrace, as it was associated with attachListener.

+Cleanup: enable dtrace probes by default.

 Cleanup: unnecessary use of thread instead of pthread.

 Cleanup: SolarisFileSystem is always for 5.11 and up.